hpiwowar/citation11k/analysis/stats.md

 ####Complementary evidence of data reuse from citation context

-Possible reuse in the published literature over the period 2005-2010 for datasets deposited in 2005.
+We manually reviewed the citation context of some of these papers to determine how many of the citations were in the context of data reuse.

-We used ISI Web of Science to identify studies that used this method of data reuse attribution.
-For each dataset, we located the data collection article within ISI Web of Science and exported the list of all articles that cite this data collection article.
-This list of all citations was processed to subselect  150 random  citations, stratified by  the total  number of  times the data collection article had been cited.
-The subselection of the ISI WoS results was saved as a  BibTeX file then uploaded to  the Mendeley group.
+We randomly selected 100 datasets deposited in GEO in 2005.
+For each dataset, we located the data collection article within ISI Web of Science based on its title and authors, and exported the list of all articles that cited this data collection article.
+This list of all citations was processed to subselect  50 random  citations, stratified by  the totalnumber of times the data collection article had been cited.

 Manual review was performed for each instance of potential data reuse.
 We located the article full text, read the relevant sections of the papers, and manually determined if the data from the associated dataset had been reused within the study.
-Tags were applied to the Mendeley citation  to indicate data reuse, no data reuse, or data reuse ambiguous as well as a confidence level of high, medium, or low.
-We also applied a tag indicating location of the attribution, and the search strategy used to find the instance of reuse.
 [Beginning to Track]

-####Complementary evidence of data reuse from accession number attribution
+###Data reuse patterns from accession number attribution

-Manually reviewing citation context does not scale well: we need a different way to identify large numbers of reuse instances.
-A subset of reuses can be identfied by taking advantage of an attribution norm in some areas:  datasets are sometimes attributed directly, by mentioning the dataset identifier, or accession number, in the full-text of a research paper.
-For obscure dataset  identifier strings, finding an identifier in a paper usually means the authors are a) talking about depositing the dataset or b) attributing dataset reuse.
-We can distinguish these scenarious to a first approximation by looking at surname name overlap between investigators who deposited the dataset and authors on the paper that mentions the dataset, as described in [Beginning to Track.]
+####Data collection

+We collected a separate dataset to study reuse patterns because identifying data reuse from citations requires time-consuming classification of citation context.

+Datasets are sometimes attributed directly, through mention of the dataset identifier or accession number in the full-text of a research paper.
+Third-party dataset resuse can be estimated from these mentions by excluding papers that were authored by members of the dataset collection team.

-We used the NCBI eUtils library and custom Python code to obtain a list of datasets deposited into GEO each year, then searched PubMed Central for each of these dataset identifiers.
-For each PubMed Central paper that refered to a dataset identifier, we recorded itsPubMed Central ID, year of publication, and author surnames.
+We used the NCBI eUtils library and custom Python code to obtain a list of all datasets deposited into the Gene Expression Omnibus data repository, then searched PubMed Central for each of these dataset identifiers (using queries of the form "'GSEnnnn' OR 'GSE nnnn'").
+For each hit we recorded the PubMed Central ID of the paper that mentioned the accession number, the year of paper publication, and the author surnames.
+We also recorded the dataset accession number, the year of dataset publication, and the investigator names associated with the dataset record.

+####Statistical analysis

+We excluded papers with author surnames in common with those authors who deposited the original dataset, as described in [Beginning to Track.]

-PMC contains only a subset of papers recorded in PubMed.
-To extrapolate from the number of hits we found in PubMed Central to the possible data reuses in all of PubMed we divided the number of hits we received in each publication year by the ratio of papers in PMC to papers in PubMed in this domain published that same year (same domain was measured as the number of articles indexed with the MeSH term “gene expression profiling”).
+PubMed Central contains only a subset of papers recorded in PubMed.
+As described in [Beginning to Track.], to extrapolate from the number of data reuses in PubMed Central to all possible data reuses in PubMed, we divided the yearly number of hits by the ratio of papers in PMC to papers in PubMed for this domain (domain was measured as the number of articles indexed with the MeSH term “gene expression profiling”).

 <div class="chunk"><div class="rcode"><div class="output"><pre class="knitr">##       [,1]
 ##  [1,] "2000: 18%"